ML-PXRD/Crystalyze/README.md

 - `$1` is the path to the model
 - `$2` is the number of batches
 - `$3` is the label for the run
-- `$FORCE_NUM_ATOMS_FLAG` is a flag to force the number of atoms in the generated crystal structures to be the same as the number of atoms in the dummy graph data input
+- `$FORCE_NUM_ATOMS_FLAG` is a flag to force the number of atoms in the generated crystal structures to be the same as the number of atoms in the dummy graph data input.
+Note that this is OFF for the evaluations done in the paper.
-- `$FORCE_ATOM_TYPES_FLAG` is a flag to force the atom types in the generated crystal structures to be the same as the atom types in the dummy graph data input
+- `$FORCE_ATOM_TYPES_FLAG` is a flag to force the atom types in the generated crystal structures to be the same as the atom types in the dummy graph data input.
+Note that this is OFF for the evaluations done in the paper.

 ## Future Releases
 * Code for computing metrics given generated crystals